Tag Archive for: Proud of Our Students

 • Dental

-The Montpellier Health Tutoring Association is bringing back its High School Students’ Week, from February 21 to 25, 2022!
+The Montpellier Health Tutoring Association is once again hosting its High School Students’ Week, from February 21 to 25, 2022!
 This week is dedicated to all high school students, their parents, and teachers, with the aim of addressing any questions they may have about the REES (Reform of Admission to Health Studies), better known as the PASS-LAS program.

 An event hosted on Zoom, so that as many people as possible can participate

-This week, designed for all high school students (10th, 11th, and 12th graders) as well as their parents and teachers, will feature various sessions dedicated to explaining the REES program, thePASS/LAS tracks, and the upper-level years.
+This week, intended for all high school students (10th, 11th, and 12th graders) as well as their parents and teachers, will consist of various sessions dedicated to explaining the REES program, thePASS/LAS tracks, and the upper-level years.
 The sessions will take place on Zoom from February 21 to 25, 2022, except for those on the morning of Wednesday, February 23, which will be held at the Arnaud de Villeneuve Campus of the Faculty of Medicine (641 Avenue du Doyen Gaston Giraud, 34090 Montpellier).

-Attendance at this event is completely free, but requires prior registration using the form below:
+Participation in this event is completely free, and requires prior registration using the form below:

 A program packed with lectures, tutorials, and Q&A sessions